spectrum-health-systems/myavatool-web-service/doc/manual.md

 Example

 # IMPLEMENTING MAWS IN YOUR ENVIRONMENTS
 In order for myAvatar™ to use MAWS, you'll need to import MAWS into myAvatar™.
-This section will walk your through the process.
+This section will walk your through the following process:

+1. first
+2. second
+3. third

 ### Before you begin...
 #### Do you know where is MAWS located?